 Before Edmonds CC?
-I worked as a Program Specialist in the Assessment Center at Lake Washington Technical College.
+I worked as a Program Specialist in the Assessment Center at Lake Washington Institute of Technology.

 Best advice for students: Think about what classes you need to take and plan your schedule early.
 Know your exact registration date and time.
 There are probably many students want to get into the same class as you do.
 Be prepared and register for classes at your registration time.
 Be proactive and take advantage of all the free resources on campus.